Types of Cuts

 The Paysanne Cut

-The paysanne cut is included here to show you that while cubed items are common, sometimes you would prefer a slimmer, flat, square item.
+The paysanne types of cuts are included here to show you that while cubed items are common, sometimes you would prefer a slimmer, flat, square item.
 This is called the Paysanne.
 This is achieved by creating your desired stick-cut size, then slicing thinly to produce a thin square.
 Typically used for larger cuts, this method can be applied to smaller cuts and dices as well.

 Dimensions: 12mm X 12mm X 3mm (1/2 in X 1/2 in X 1/8 in)